The Dovetailed Log House in Early America

 Once your logs arrive at my yard, great care is taken to insure that they maintain that sawmill fresh look.
-Upon arrival, fresh end-cuts are made and an end-grain sealer is applied to the freshly sawn timber ends to control end-grain checking (splits).
-This end-grain sealing process forces moisture to leave the timber through the long-grain surfaces (sides) and at a much slower rate than if allowed to exit the timber from its preferred and faster path of travel, which is via end-grain.
-All timbers are stacked and stored in my shop, with sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
-White pine is especially susceptible to blue stain, a fungus that attacks only the sapwood, and is present in airborne spores when temperatures range between 40 and 105 degrees.
-Structurally, it is of no consequence, but it is visually unappealing and difficult to eradicate once it takes hold.
-Keeping timbers dry and with good air-flow are a few preventive measures, and chemically inhibiting the fungi with a borate-based wood preservative is another important step that I take to keep your timbers looking their best.
+All timbers are stacked and stored in my shop, and during the warm months, multiple box-fans provide sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
+White pine is especially susceptible to blue stain, a fungus that attacks only the sapwood, and is present in airborne spores when dew points are high and air temperatures range between 40 and 105 degrees.
+Structurally, it is of no consequence, but it is visually unappealing (to most) and difficult to eradicate once it takes hold.
+Keeping timbers dry and with good air-flow are important preventive measures in the fight against blue-stain.

-Dovetailed log construction is not only characterized by the distinctively joined dovetail corners, but also the horizontal gap between each log course known as the chink space, one of the prominent characteristics in American log building.
+3) Chink Joint - Dovetailed log construction is not only characterized by the distinctively joined dovetail corners, but also the horizontal gap between each log course known as the chink space, one of the prominent characteristics in American log building.
 Historically, this chink space was filled all sorts of materials ranging from moss to wood chips, to cow manure, and plastered over with various mixtures of clay, lime, straw or horse hair.
 Materials and solutions evolved over the years to include wire lath nailed to the logs and coated with a cement/clay mix.
-Today, there are many flexible, rubber-like chinking compounds on the market designed specifically for log homes to accommodate log movement.
+Today, there are many synthetic, flexible chinking compounds (that have the look and feel of mortar) on the market designed specifically for log homes to accommodate log movement.
 Some well known companies with excellent product lines and informative catalogs that have been around a while include www.sashco.com, www.permachink.com, and www.sansin.com.
 Another excellent source for many other log home products is a catalog put out by Schroeder Log Home Supply www.loghelp.com.
 Not only do they carry many products relevant to log construction, but there are also useful how-to write-ups concerning the application of chinking, interior/exterior stains, etc.